apigee/registry/README.md

 directory contains a hand-written command-line tool that uses the Go GAPIC library to support additional API management tasks.

-A sample application in [apps/disco-registry](apps/disco-registry) shows a sample use of the API to build a collection of API descriptions obtained from the [Google API Discovery Service](https://developers.google.com/discovery).
+An example in [examples/disco-registry](examples/disco-registry) shows a sample use of the API to build a collection of API descriptions obtained from the [Google API Discovery Service](https://developers.google.com/discovery).
-Another sample, [apps/atlas](apps/atlas) uploads a directory of OpenAPI specifications from a directory in the same style as [github.com/APIs-guru/openapi-directory/APIs](https://github.com/APIs-guru/openapi-directory/tree/master/APIs).
+Another example, [examples/atlas](examples/atlas) uploads a directory of OpenAPI specifications from a directory in the same style as [github.com/APIs-guru/openapi-directory/APIs](https://github.com/APIs-guru/openapi-directory/tree/master/APIs).